-This month, VirTra will debut its new Virtual Interactive Coursework Training Academy (V-VICTA™) curriculum.
-The release will be announced at the 2019 ALERRT Conference in Colorado, an annual event that, this year, focuses on the 20th anniversary of the Columbine massacre.
+This month, VirTra will debut its new V-VICTA® curriculum.
+The release is being announced at the 2019 ALERRT Conference in Colorado.
+This annual event focuses on the 20th anniversary of the Columbine massacre.
 ALERRT, or Advanced Law Enforcement Rapid Response Training, provides information and training for first responders.
 VirTra will be participating in the conference as one of ALERRT’s platinum vendors.

 Active Shooter Statistics